jitendrabhamare/UCSDGraphs/README.md

 - The project really looks and feels like Google Maps, However it is quite primitive compared to the real Google Maps!

 ### Project learning outcomes
-- Design classes to implement a graph in Java
+- Architect and design classes to implement a graph in Java.
-- Implement basic graph search algorithms including **breadth first search, Dijkstra's Algorithm**, and **A\* Search**.
+- Implement graph search algorithms including **breadth first search, Dijkstra's Algorithm**, and **A\* Search**.
-- Work with real-world geographic road data
+- Work with real-world geographic road data and visualize routes from start point and end point.

 ## Implementation